Officers of the School

 Examinations and Quizzes

-Students taking non–nursing courses from the Faculty of Medicine and other faculties of the university are required to follow the attendance regulations of that faculty.
+Students taking non–nursing courses in other faculties of the university are required to follow the attendance regulations of that faculty.

 Grading System